Skip to Content

 Carry on Cocktail Kit.

-Carry on Cocktail Kit
+Carry On Cocktail Kit

 A couple years ago, I got Pete a Carry on Cocktail Kit as a stocking stuffer.
 I got him the Old Fashioned one, which comes with bitters, a spoon, sugar, and a coaster.
 Almost everything you need for an Old Fashioned.